-Third Rock ecologists and divers have extensive experience conducting mussel surveys throughout the Mississippi River Basin including the states of Kentucky, Tennessee, Illinois, and Alabama.
-Our capacity for surveys ranges from small headwater streams using view buckets and snorkels to the mouths of rivers such as the Licking, Green, Tennessee and Cumberland.
+Third Rock ecologists and divers have extensive experience conducting mussel surveys throughout the Mississippi River Basin which includes Kentucky, Tennessee, Illinois, and Alabama.
+Our capacity for surveys ranges from small headwater streams using view buckets and snorkels to the mouths of rivers such as the Licking, Green, Tennessee and Cumberland Rivers.
 We have even conducted qualitative mussel surveys on the Mississippi River.
-Depending on the data desired, we use a variety of quantitative (transect lines and circular center points) and qualitative (freelance habitat searches) methods to conduct surveys for mussels and other aquatic species.
+Depending on the size of the project and the data desired, we use a variety of quantitative (transect lines and circular center points) and qualitative (freelance habitat searches) methods to conduct surveys for mussels and other aquatic species.
 We are capable of conducting everything from basic qualitative presence/absence surveys, semi-quantitative transect surveys, and systematic quantitative surveys designed for repeat monitoring analysis.
 Regardless of the technique, our survey methods result in a thorough and accurate representation of the species inhabiting a given area.
 Third Rock also maintains an expansive collection of relic specimens including nearly 100 species to aid in quality control of our field identifications.

-Third Rock ecologists have extensive experience conducting fish surveys across Kentucky and the Southeast.
-Depending on the size of the stream, fish are sampled using a variety of electrofishing and seining methods.
+Third Rock ecologists have extensive experience conducting fish surveys across Kentucky and the Southeastern United States.
+Depending on the size of the stream, fish are sampled using a variety of electrofishing and seining(netting) methods.
 For small headwater streams, typically second order and smaller, a backpack shocker is used to survey the fish community.
 For wadeable streams larger than second order, Third Rock employs a long-line electrofishing unit.
-This unit consists of a canoe equipped with a 5000W generator and Smith-Root Type VI-A electroshocker.
+This unit consists of a canoe equipped with a 5000W generator and a Smith-Root Type VI-A electroshocker.
 Seining is used in wadeable and headwater streams as means of complimenting backpack and long-line electrofishing.
 For non-wadeable streams, rivers, or lakes, Third Rock uses a boat-mounted electroshocker.
 This unit consists of a john boat (16' or 12') equipped with a 5000W generator and Smith-Root VI-A electroshocker.

 During each fish survey, a stream reach measuring approximately 100 to 300 meters is sampled at each station.
 Each sampling reach should consist of two riffles, two runs, and two pools.
-For headwater streams a minimum of 600 “shocking” seconds to a maximum of 1,000 “shocking” seconds are employed.
-For wadeable streams a minimum of 600 “shocking” seconds to a maximum of 1,800 “shocking" seconds are employed.
+For headwater streams, a minimum of 600 “shocking” seconds to a maximum of 1,000 “shocking” seconds are employed.
+For wadeable streams, a minimum of 600 “shocking” seconds to a maximum of 1,800 “shocking" seconds are employed.
 Fish are identified in the field, enumerated, recorded, and released unharmed.
 Voucher photographs of each species captured during the survey are taken for quality assurance.
 Individuals of species that are unable to be identified in the field are collected for identification in the laboratory.
 Third Rock possesses all necessary federal and state collection permits that allow us to conduct surveys and handle endangered, threatened, and special concern fish species.

 Approximately one-fourth of Kentucky's nearly 3,200 known species of vascular plants are not native to the state.
-Many of these introduced plants have been around so long that we no longer think of them as being alien: japanese honeysuckle, multi-flora rose, Queen- Anne's- Lace, chickory, red and white clover, and perhaps even Kentucky's famous bluegrass.
+Many of these introduced plants have been around so long that we no longer think of them as being alien: Japanese honeysuckle, multi-flora rose, Queen- Anne's- Lace, chickory, red and white clover, and even Kentucky's famous bluegrass.
 Control of these invasive species is much easier if they can be eradicated before they become common and widespread.
 One of the first requirements for early control, however, is knowing when and where infestations occur.